 The length of each session will vary depending on the area requiring the laser hair removal treatment.
 A session can take anywhere between 10 minutes for a small area up to an hour and a half for a full body laser hair removal session.
 Individually, a small area like the underarms will take 10 minutes while full legs laser hair removal will take 40 minutes.

 You can request a time estimate prior to scheduling your appointment.
 To make sure you make the most of your session, please do shave the day or the morning before.
 Make sure you wash the area off any cream or body lotion that may interfer with the treatment.
 Communication is one key aspect to success so make sure you tell the technician of any worries you may have, ask questions and inform them of any medication you may be on.

-4. Is laser hair removal really permanent?
+4. Does laser hair removal last forever

 Laser hair removal is a long-term reduction method that can reduce hair growth to up to 90%.
 Laser hair removal is permanent when the laser destroys the hair follicle.
 When the hair follicle is only damaged, the hair will eventually regrow.
 The time it takes for hair to grow back will depend on each person's unique hair growth cycle.

 It is unlikely to permanently remove every single hair follicle because hair growth occurs in multiple phases and can be influenced by hormones or medications.
 Multiple treatments may lead to permanent hair removal for some patients, but people should know that laser hair removal mostly reduces hair growth.

 Furthermore, hormones can have a big impact on the hair growth cycle.
 A huge hormonal change such as the one you experience through pregnancy, may bring unwanted hair growth.
 Thus, do not be surprised to see hair where you had lasered before.
 You may need touch-up sessions after giving birth or in general once a year to manage regrowth.
 However, even when the hair grows back, it will be thinner and lighter.

 How long does laser hair removal last on face?